refactorsaurusrex/journal-cli/README.md

 Create new journal entries, right from your terminal, that are automatically saved in appropriate year and month directories using a specific date-based naming convention.
 (Example: `2018.12.13.md`)

 Forgot to create an entry for yesterday?
 No problem.
-Just pass in a `DateOffset` parameter like so:
+Just pass in a `-DateOffset` parameter like so:

 ```powershell
 New-JournalEntry -DateOffset -1